Includes special features of this country’s banking system and rules/laws that might impact U.S. business.

 Methods of Payment

-For more information about the methods of payment or other trade finance options, please read the available Trade Finance Guide.
+For more information about payment methods or other trade finance options, please read the Trade Finance Guide For U.S. exporters.

 Foreign Exchange Controls